 We support organizations working in areas of animal protection, environmental justice, and human rights.

-Recognize animals as sentient beings, deserving of care and protection, and who should not be subjected to cruelty or exploitation for human gain.
+We recognize animals as sentient beings, deserving of care and protection, and who should not be subjected to cruelty or exploitation for human gain.

-Defending the rights of nature and standing up for a healthy, sustainable environment for future generations.
+We partner with those who are defending the rights of nature and standing up for a healthy, sustainable environment for future generations.

-Stand for the rights, visibility and equality of all people worldwide and for the defense of those most vulnerable.
+We support groups standing for the rights, visibility and equality of all people worldwide and for the defense of those most vulnerable.

 How to apply